Lady Shri Ram College

 Scheduled Caste (SC)/ Scheduled Tribe (ST) Cell

-The SC/ST Cell functions through a team of 12 members; Faculty Convenor, Co-convenor, Faculty advisors and four student coordinators who are duly selected every academic year through a rigorous process of selection that includes interviews to addresses academic and non-academic issues and complaints received from students, teaching and non-teaching staffs belonging to the SC and ST communities.
+The SC/ST Cell functions through a team of 12 members: Faculty Convenor, Co-convenor, Faculty advisors, and four student coordinators who are duly selected every academic year through a rigorous process of selection that includes interviews to addresses academic and non-academic issues and complaints received from students, teaching and non-teaching staffs belonging to the SC and ST communities.
 For smooth functioning the Cell has constituted different teams i.e. Book & Documentary Team, Research Team, Ideation Team, Media & Publicity Team and Logistics Team.
 The Cell also coordinates the members through department representatives.
 For the Psychological and Emotional well-being of its student members the cell runs a Menor Mentee and Peer Support system.

 The faculty and other Team members of the Cell always efforts to ensure a milieu where members from this marginalized and deprived communities can fully participate and live a dignified and accomplished life in college without any sort of caste-based discrimination.
 Every year the cell organizes sensitization programmes in order to ensure a condition that fosters dignity, inclusivity and community.
 A place Where the mind is without fear and the head is held high.